fvwmorg/fvwmorg.github.io/Wiki/Modules/FvwmAuto/index.md

 ---
-layout : wiki
+layout: wiki
-title : FvwmAuto
+title: FvwmAuto
-type : module
+type: module
-description : |
+description: |
   The FvwmAuto module allows you to define actions for when the pointer enters and leaves a window after a specified delay.
 A common use of this would be to automatically raise windows, which is in fact the module's default